Dai-Hang/Dai-Hang.github.io/_pages/about.md

 News
 ------
-We are recruiting now!
+We are recruiting!
 Multiple Postdoc, PhD, and Master positions are open in autonomous driving, machine vision, and embodied AI.
 Applicants with CVPR/ICCV/ECCV/NIPS publications are preferred. **Please email me with your CV and highlight your interest area**.
 <br>📢 I serve as an Area Chair and an Industrial/Keynote Chair for BMVC 2024. 🚀🚀

 Research Interests